cosmicjs/vue-blog-netlify-template/README.md

 ![Create Cosmic JS Bucket](src/assets/add-bucket.png)

-It will create your Cosmic JS bucket and take you to install application page.
+It will create your Cosmic JS Bucket and take you to install application page.
 On this page, enter `"Simple Vue Blog"` in `Search Apps` box.

 ![Search App](src/assets/search_apps.png)